coffee2code/array-partition/readme.txt

 * Fix: Correct typo in GitHub URL
 * Fix: Use full path to CHANGELOG.md in the Changelog section of readme.txt

-= 1.2.6 (2019-03-13) =
-* New: Add CHANGELOG.md and move all but most recent changelog entries into it
-* Change: Split paragraph in README.md's "Support" section into two
-* Change: Note compatibility through WP 5.1+
-* Change: Update copyright date (2019)
-* Change: Update License URI to be HTTPS

 _Full changelog is available in [CHANGELOG.md](https://github.com/coffee2code/array-partition/blob/master/CHANGELOG.md)._

 == Upgrade Notice ==

+= 1.2.9 =
+Trivial update: Updated a few URLs to be HTTPS and noted compatibility through WP 5.4+.

 = 1.2.8 =
 Trivial update: noted compatibility through WP 5.3+ and updated copyright date (2020)